WheelockLab/NetworkLevelAnalysis/docs/source/overview.rst

 Network Level Analysis uses enrichment to evaluate whether pairs of networks demonstrate significant clustering of strong brain-behavior correlations.
-Enrichment applies common statistical tests to measure the clustering of associations within a given network pair and reduces the number of comparisons to those performed at the network level.4 Network level statistics such as the Chi-Square test, Hypergeometric test, and Kolmogorov-Smirnov test have been used in numerous network-level investigations including joint attention and motor function in infants and toddlers, maternal inflammation during gestation, motor and attention development in very preterm children, sex differences during fetal brain development, and autism in adults.
+Enrichment applies common statistical tests to measure the clustering of associations within a given network pair and reduces the number of comparisons to those performed at the network level :cite:p:`SubramanianA`.
+Network level statistics such as the Chi-Square test, Hypergeometric test, and Kolmogorov-Smirnov test have been used in numerous network-level investigations including joint attention and motor function in infants and toddlers, maternal inflammation during gestation, motor and attention development in very preterm children, sex differences during fetal brain development, and autism in adults :cite:p:`EggebrechtA,WheelockM:2018,WheelockM:2019,RudolphM,WheelockM:2021,MaronKatz,MarrusN,FeczkoE`.

 Edge-level Statistic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^